 For those of us working with data, we are all too familiar with how difficult it can be to fully understand what we are presented with.
 No matter how complex, data can be difficult for us to digest and make sense of.

-Data visualization is an effective technique that can help us to understand all types of data, its distribution, as well as providing us with insights into hypotheses.
+Data visualization is an effective technique that can help us to understand all types of data, its distribution, as well as provide us with insights into hypotheses.

 When used correctly, data visualization can help to clearly display and explain results from data analysis, allowing us to make comparisons between certain models.

 There are multiple visualization techniques that can be used to effectively extract information from data.
 Let's take a look at some of them.

 A histogram is a representation of the distribution of numerical data.
 It is an estimate of the probability distribution of a continuous variable.

 This technique can be used to provide an idea of the shape of the distribution and to provide outliers of the data in question.

 In the beginning, the data is split into respective bins that are known as intervals.
 Once split, you then need to sum up the number of occurrences for each interval.